Customization

 thumbSize | Float | Measured thumb size in pixels |

-overshotAngle | Float | Amount dragged beyond limits (for rubber-band effects) |
+overshootDegrees | Float | Decay-adjusted overshoot when dragging beyond limits |

 Using the value Property